 Sleep Tips for Third Shift Workers

-As a sleep technologist, patients would often ask me, “How’s your sleep?”
+As a sleep technologist, patients often ask me, “How’s your sleep?”

-If you’re a 3rd shifter, you know the challenges of sleeping well in the daytime and working with good energy at night.
+If you’re a third shifter, you know the challenges of sleeping well in the daytime and working with good energy at night.

 The reason it’s difficult is because it’s unnatural.
 You know...think of running against the wind, swimming against the current.
 Even though these examples are unnatural or hard they are at least beneficial when accomplished.
-Working 3rd shift doesn’t provide much benefit, if any.
+Working third shift doesn’t provide much benefit if any.

-Tips for better sleep on a 3rd shift schedule
+Sleep tips for workers on a third shift schedule

-I think one of the most difficult things to do when working 3rd shift is to sleep 7-9 hours.
-I don’t know how it is for each 3rd shift worker, but I sleep really well for 4-5 hours before waking up and it’s difficult to return back to good sleep.
+I think one of the most difficult things to do when working third shift is to sleep 7 to 9 hours.
+I don’t know how it is for each third shift worker, but I sleep really well for 4 to 5 hours before waking up and it’s difficult to return back to good sleep.
 If this is you, perhaps a good thing to do would be to get up for a couple of hours and return back to the bedroom once again for a few more hours of sleep.
-This would total 7-9 hours of sleep.
+This would total 7 to 9 hours of sleep.

 No caffeine within 4 hours of your sleep.
-I believe this will be helpful in sleeping the entirety of the 7-9 hours of recommended sleep.
+I believe this will be helpful in sleeping the entirety of the 7to 9 hours of recommended sleep.

 Ultimately working night isn’t ideal, but these are few ways to help!
 If you are a night shifter and have helpful suggestions please share in the comments below.
 Questions welcome too!